 As the devices I had on hand only support broadcasting one SSID, I set up one on a laptop, and the second on a T-Deck running Marauder.

-domain its external IP address.
+external IP address.

 Escalation to root